If choosing IB diploma subjects in Hong Kong has got you mega confused, expert educator Alethea Bleyberg is here to shed some light on the subject(s).

-IB educator and examiner Alethea Bleyberg from The Learning Curve has been working in the field for many years (plus, she’s the daughter of IB specialists too, so it’s in the blood!)
-She often receives the same questions from parents and students regarding choosing IB Diploma subjects in Hong Kong, so here she lays the facts on the table to make life a little easier for you.
+IB educator and examiner Alethea Bleyberg from The Learning Curve has been working in the field for many years.
+(Plus, she’s the daughter of IB specialists, too, so it’s in the blood!)
+She often receives the same questions from parents and students about choosing IB Diploma subjects in Hong Kong, so here she lays the facts on the table to make life a little easier for you.

 Intro to choosing IB Diploma subjects

 If you have a child, or are a student, going into the IB Diploma Programme next year or in the future, subject choices are a big deal, and it can be a bit confusing when you first start doing your research.
 A full IB Diploma student needs to take all three Core components, in addition to six subjects across at least five different subject areas – three at Higher Level (HL) and three at Standard Level (SL).
 Most schools offer more than just six subjects in the IB Diploma Programme so students have the opportunity to select the combination subjects that match their interests, abilities, and future aspirations the best.